Journaling: How to Heal and Gain Self-Knowledge through the Practice of Journaling

 https://www.judyreeveswriter.com/

-Often, when we were children, we experienced trauma and believed we were to blame for specific events and incidents.
-They may have run the gamut of abuse, bullying, neglect, etc. These incidents may never have been processed.
-The little child within was never seen and heard for the pain and suffering they went through.
-Journaling for healing is a profound way to work on those parts and to let them have their voice.
-You get to choose if you want to share your writing or not.
+Some of us, when we were kids, experienced trauma and believed we were to blame for specific events and incidents.
+Events such as abuse, bullying, racism, neglect, etc. These incidents may never have been processed.
+The little child within was never seen or heard for the pain and suffering they went through.
+Journaling for healing is a way to support those parts and to let them have their voice.
+You can then choose whether to share your writing or not.

-Working through some of the exercises in The Way of The Journal Workbook by Kathleen Adams, I have discovered deep insights into the different parts of myself.
-I love exploring why I have a part of me that behaves the way it does, resists things, or is fearful about something.
+Working through some of the exercises in The Way of The Journal Workbook by Kathleen Adams, I have discovered why I might have a part of me that behaves the way it does, resists things, or is fearful about something.
 Gaining more self-awareness is indispensable, positive, and productive.
 Once you know why you do the things you do and give that part of you a voice, you can make more mindful choices.
-Here’s Kathleen’s website if you are interested in exploring her work:
+Kathleen’s website is below if you want to explore her work.

 https://journaltherapy.com/kathleen-adams/